MatteoGXC/SuckMyCraft/README.md

 ## Contributing
 Want to contribute to the project?
 Feel free to create a pull request or open an issue for suggestions and improvements.

+## Thank You
+to matteo for using his server 🙏

 ## License
 This project is licensed under the [MIT License](LICENSE).